markTward/gocloud/README.md

 go get fails to download github.com/stretchr/testify/assert in test file Migrate major test/deploy steps to new repo and checkout into build: gocloud-cicd Travis <==> Slack notifications
+Add --port option to restapi and grpc cmds

 # docker-compose
 ## start services